 The new neonic pesticides are systemic.
 They’re planted with the seeds and as the plant grows, the pesticide is incorporated into the fiber (and pollen and nectar) of the plant.
 The dose an individual bee picks up from the plant’s nectar may not kill her, but it may be enough to disorient her—making it more difficult for her to find her way back to the hive.

 A healthy bee might survive such sublethal doses, but not one already stressed with parasites, viruses, and lack of food.
 Research is only now beginning to understand the persistence of chemicals and pesticides in the environment.
 Analyses of bees’ wax has found 118 different chemicals—some of which haven’t been used for decades, such as DDT.
 The synergistic effect of these multiple chemicals has not been well studied.
 An EPA official told the authors of the book Vanishing Bees that the EPA “has no formal means of assessing sublethal and interactive effects of pesticides on pollinators.”

 Humans like honeybees, but we really don’t like insects.
-We dislike them so much we’ll spend $65 billion a year on pesticides to kill them, worldwide.
+We dislike them so much we spend $65 billion a year on pesticides to kill them, worldwide.
 Bees, though, are particularly vulnerable to pesticides.
 Insects that eat plants, such as grasshoppers, have evolved to get around plant defenses.
-When a grasshoppers encounter a new pesticide, the animal will be set back for a few generations while they develop an immunity to the new poison.
+When grasshoppers encounter a new pesticide, the animal will be set back for a few generations while it develops an immunity to the new poison.
 Bees, which have evolved to service flowers, aren’t evolved to respond to plant defenses as rapidly.

 Trouble with the natives

 Whatever decline the honeybee suffers, the native population of bees follows.
 Nobody quite knows for sure, as nobody has really been tracking native bee populations overall.
-Scientist are finally starting to notice that some things have gone missing.
-The total number of insects lost in the regions where people did pay attention seems to be at least 80%.
-The first study published in 2014 was done in Germany and a more recent study was done in Puerto Rico.
+Scientist are starting to notice that some things have gone missing.
+The total number of insects lost in the regions where people have been paying attention seems to be at least 80%.
+The first study, published in 2014, was done in Germany and a more recent study was done in Puerto Rico.

 We haven’t noticed the decline of native pollinators before, officially, because scientists tend to specialize in single species or groups, not total insects in a region.
 Quantitative studies were seen as uninteresting and not worth funding.
 Also, humans don’t seem to notice diminishment as much as absence.
-When you drive now across Iowa on a summer’s night, count the bug strikes on your windshield.
+Next time you find yourself driving across Iowa on a summer’s night, count the bug strikes on your windshield.
 There may be a half dozen streaks, but it’s not the plastering that your parents’ car would have experienced a generation ago.
 Things have changed.
 The insects go and the birds follow.